Hasan-Bahzad/5g-wireless-network-simulation/README.md

 # 5g-wireless-network-simulation
-Scalable 5G wireless network simulation and RF planning project using OMNeT++.
+5G wireless network simulation and RF planning project using OMNeT++ for urban and suburban deployment scenarios.
 ---

 # Overview